apiology/shortcuts-for-asana/README.md

 When you mark a task complete using cmd-enter in the task list view, Shortcuts for Asana will return your focus to the first open task.

+You can move focus to the first open task manually with cmd-ctrl-i.

 ## Search Results